 - 1. Notice of withdrawal should be made in person by submitting a Withdrawal Form to the Registrar, and the date of determination will be the date the student submits the Withdrawal Form.
 The Withdrawal Form and procedure may be obtained from the HCI College Registrar in Suite 101 at the West Palm Beach Campus or in Suite 101 at the Fort Lauderdale Campus or on HCI College's website: www.HCI.edu. - 2.
 If a student is withdrawn by the College for absenteeism based on the attendance policy, the student's last date of attendance will be the withdrawal date.
 The date of determination will be no later than 14 days after the student's last date of attendance. - 3.
-If a student is withdrawn by the College for failure to maintain required grades or passing rate, the date of determination will be no later than 14 days after the student's last date of attendance, which will be the same day as the last failed exam or make-up exam. - 4.
-The student understands and agrees that the College may change locations during the course of enrollment.
-Further, the student understand that should they decide to discontinue their enrollment on or after the date of that relocation, that their refunds (if any) will be calculated using this policy.
+If the College withdraws a student for failure to maintain required grades or passing rate, the date of determination will be no later than 14 days after the student's last date of attendance, which will be the same day as the last failed exam or make-up exam. - 4.
+The student understands and agrees that the College may change locations during enrollment.
+Further, the student understands that, should they decide to discontinue their enrollment on or after the date of that relocation, that their refunds (if any) will be calculated using this policy.